TobyDG/Business-Expenses-Dashboard/README.md

 ## 💡 Recommendations
 - Closely monitor **in-house expenses** as they account for ~92% of total spending.
 - Investigate **May’s spike in expenses** to identify root causes and prevent overspending.
-- Evaluate **project allocation**, especially SIL and SPG, which consume ~76% of project expenses.
+- Evaluate **project allocation**, especially Project A and Project B, which consume ~76% of project expenses.
 - Implement stricter cost-control measures during high-spending periods.

 ---